reahl/reahl/reahl-doc/doc/whatchanged.rst

 ---------------------------

 Reahl is a very high level web framework and as such does a lot of work under the covers.
-This release focused on improving performance--- an aspect which previously took a back seat.
+This release focused on improving performance---an aspect which previously took a back seat.

 Performance varies depending on what action is performed, the size of a page and the number of Input Widgets on the page.